- Open Access

 In an HTLV-1 cohort at the UK national referral centre, 14 of 413 (3.4%) patients had CT evidence of bronchiectasis, which was higher than background rates for the UK population .
 Consistent with an HTLV-1 mediated inflammatory process, risk of bronchiectasis was increased among those with other HTLV-1 associated inflammatory diseases .
 The prevalence of radiologically confirmed bronchiectasis was far higher among Aboriginal adults with HTLV-1 in a recent community survey in central Australia (12.9%) ; however, socioeconomic differences and active case finding in the Australian study make comparisons between studies difficult.
 Relatively few members of the UK cohort were examined by chest CT (34 of 246 asymptomatic patients; 30 of 167 patients with other HTLV-1 associated diseases), and the cohort includes only a fraction of the estimated 30,000 adults who are thought to be HTLV-1 infected in that country .
 Moreover, individuals with HTLV-1 associated bronchiectasis may not have been appropriately diagnosed and referred to the UK cohort at the time of this study because HTLV-1 testing has only recently been included in British national bronchiectasis guidelines .
 A Brazilian case control study, which excluded causes of chronic lung disease other than HTLV-1, reported similar findings .
 Abnormal results on CT chest were recorded for 22 of 30 patients with HAM, but only four of 18 controls with HTLV-1 who did not have HAM, and bronchiectasis was diagnosed in twelve and two patients with and without HAM, respectively .

 Whether an increased risk of LRTI contributes to the development of chronic pulmonary disease in people infected with HTLV-1 is unclear.
 HTLV-1 seropositivity was associated with a two-fold increased risk of infection with Mycobacterium tuberculosis in a recent meta-analysis .
 Japanese adults with HTLV-1 were also more likely to present with pulmonary Mycobacterium avium-intracellulare complex infection and had more extensive disease than controls without HTLV-1 who were infected with this non-tuberculous mycobacterium .
 Although the risk of pneumonia was not increased among adults with HTLV-1 who attempted blood donation in the USA [38, 55] or male workers with HTLV-1 in Japan , HTLV-1 seropositive adults admitted to hospitals in HTLV-1 endemic areas of Japan and Australia were more likely to be diagnosed with pneumonia relative to HTLV-1 seronegative individuals.
 The outpatient setting, selection of healthy individuals and use of self-reported diagnoses may contribute to the lower risk of pneumonia in cohorts of blood donors in the USA [38, 55] and Japanese workers .
 Interpreting these studies is further complicated by the frequency with which abnormalities on chest imaging are associated with HTLV-1 infection [57, 58], and the lack of stratification of risk by HTLV-1 PVL, higher levels of which may have immunosuppressive effects.
 For example, the major risk factor for blood stream infections with bacterial pathogens in a case control study that included consecutive Aboriginal patients with HTLV-1 was a high HTLV-1 PVL, a finding that was attributed to impaired host immunity .
 High HTLV-1 PVL were also recorded for cases of bronchiectasis that were admitted with severe pneumonia prior to the diagnosis of bronchiectasis .
-However, delays in diagnosis of bronchiectasis are common and the local effects of HTLV-1 mediated pulmonary injury, which will be discussed below, are likely to contribute to risk in this patient group, and the local effects of HTLV-1 mediated pulmonary injury, which will be discussed below, are likely to contribute to risk.
+However, delays in diagnosis of bronchiectasis are common and the local effects of HTLV-1 mediated pulmonary injury, which will be discussed below, are likely to contribute to risk in this patient group.

 A pulmonary lymphocytosis was first described in patients with HAM , and the infiltration of HTLV-1 infected cells into the lungs of patients with other inflammatory conditions, including HAU and Sjogren’s syndrome , has also been described.
 This phenomenon reflects the systemic nature of HTLV-1 associated inflammatory diseases and the frequency with which multiple organs can be affected in an individual patient [23, 35, 36, 50].
 It is also clear that the lungs may be the principal or sole organ affected .